-Revelation alludes to the O.T. in over 400 places, but there is no specific quotation from the O.T.
+Revelation alludes to the O.T. in over 400 places, but there is perhaps no specific quotation from the O.T.
 The book contains the number 7 throughout.
 This suggests a thought in its design; seven churches, seven spirits of God, seven seals, seven trumpets, seven thunders, seven bowls, seven major characters.

 All scripture is given by inspiration of God and is profitable.
 Whilst some enter into debate and dispute, that is not the intention here, but to help us all learn more about Jesus Christ, the central character of this book, and grow in our knowledge of Him.